louisglan/grad-masterclass/Week 1/2-Tuesday/instructions.md

 1. Continue the project
 2. In the last 15-30 mins of the day watch the video "HTML Project Runthrough"

-If you finish all this in good time review [what to do if you get ahead](../Intro/tips.md)
+If you finish all this in good time you may make a start on tomorrow's activities.
+Alternatively, review [what to do if you get ahead](../Intro/tips.md)

 [Back](../week-1-links.md)